 In 2018, the EMA published the draft Guideline on quality and equivalence of topical products

 .
 The guideline relates to locally applied and locally acting medicinal products for cutaneous use.
 Specific guidance is provided:

 - On the quality of topical products not covered by other guidelines.

 - On equivalence testing of topical products in lieu of therapeutic equivalence clinical trials.

 Additionally, since August 2013, important tools for the biopharmaceutical characterization of drug release are contained in the United States Pharmacopeia (USP) Chapter <1724> “Semisolid Drug Products – Performance Tests

 “.
 A reference to <1724> is made in USP <3> “Topical and Transdermal Drug Products - Product Quality Tests

 Furthermore, rheology plays a significant role in the determination of a formulation’s flow properties (and for the characterization of semi-solid raw materials, like for example petrolatum, lanolin), during development, in-process-control (IPC), final end-product testing & release as well as in stability testing.
 The knowledge of rheological properties is essential for the production and filling of semi-solid preparations.
-Moving forward, the USP recently published two drafts for new USP Chapters <915> and <1912> regarding the characterization of viscoelastic properties of semi-solid preparations (Pharmacopeial Forum PF 43(2) [Mar.–Apr.
-2017]).
+Moving forward, the USP recently introduced two new USP Chapters <915> “Measurement of Structural Strength of Semisolids by Penetrometry” and <1912> “Measurement of Hardness of Semisolids

-These and other relevant topics will be presented and discussed in this training.
+These and other relevant topics will be presented and discussed in this Live Online Training.